MilanPecov/15-Puzzle-Solvers/README.md

 # Introduction

-The 15-puzzle is a sliding puzzle that consists of a frame of numbered square tiles in random order with one tile missing.
-The puzzle also exists in other sizes, particularly the smaller 8-puzzle.
-If the size is 3x3 tiles, the puzzle is called the 8-puzzle or 9-puzzle, and if 4x4 tiles, the puzzle is called the 15-puzzle or 16-puzzle named, respectively, for the number of tiles and the number of spaces.

-The object of the puzzle is to place the tiles in order by making sliding moves that use the empty space.

-The n-puzzle is a classical problem for modelling algorithms involving heuristics.
+The 15-puzzle is a classic problem that has captivated mathematics enthusiasts for centuries.
+The objective is to arrange the tiles in order by sliding them into the empty space.
+The challenge lies in its vast state space, with approximately 10<sup>13</sup> possible configurations.
+Numerous algorithms have been developed to tackle the 15-puzzle, highlighting its complexity and the significant challenge it presents.

+In this project, we employ advanced algorithms to effectively manage this large state space.
+Specifically, the A* algorithm utilizes multiple heuristics to reduce the number of states generated and expand fewer nodes, thereby improving efficiency.
+The heuristics, such as Manhattan Distance (MD), Linear Conflict (LC), and Walking Distance (WD), are combined in a hybrid approach to provide optimal or near-optimal solutions while maintaining manageable space complexity.

 ![Alt text](puzzle.jpg)